-Interested in becoming a presenter at the 2020 Joint Western & Mountain District Annual Meeting?
+Interested in becoming a presenter at the 2022 Western District Annual Meeting?

-The ITE 2020 Joint Western & Mountain Districts Annual Meeting will be held June 28-July 1, 2020 at the Hilton Hawaiian Village in Honolulu, Hawaii.
-The technical program will include approximately eight Technical Session periods consisting of three sessions or discussions and up to four presentations in each session.
+The ITE 2022 Western District Annual Meeting will be held June 26-29, 2022 at the Renaissance Palm Springs Hotel & Palm Springs Convention Center in Palm Springs, CA. The technical program will include approximately eight Technical Session periods consisting of three sessions or discussions and up to four presentations in each session.
 The program may also include a technical poster session and roundtable discussions.
-These sessions will be supplemented by technical tours highlighting transportation projects in the Honolulu area.
+These sessions will be supplemented by technical tours highlighting transportation projects in the Palm Springs area.

 Abstracts are encouraged in the following general topic areas.
 Other topic areas of interest to our membership are welcome as well.